8 12 In Simplest Form

 Simplifying Fractions: Understanding 8/12 in its Simplest Form

 Understanding fractions is a fundamental skill in mathematics, forming the building blocks for more advanced concepts.
-This article will delve into the process of simplifying fractions, using the example of 8/12 to illustrate the method and provide a deeper understanding of the underlying principles.
+In practice, this article will dig into the process of simplifying fractions, using the example of 8/12 to illustrate the method and provide a deeper understanding of the underlying principles.
 We'll explore the concept of greatest common divisors (GCD), explain why simplification is important, and answer frequently asked questions to solidify your comprehension.
 By the end, you'll be confident in simplifying any fraction and grasp the importance of expressing fractions in their simplest form.

 What is a Fraction?
 A Quick Recap

 A fraction represents a part of a whole.
-It's written as a ratio of two numbers: the numerator (the top number) and the denominator (the bottom number).
-The numerator indicates how many parts you have, while the denominator indicates how many equal parts the whole is divided into.
-For instance, in the fraction 8/12, 8 is the numerator and 12 is the denominator.
+Worth adding: it's written as a ratio of two numbers: the numerator (the top number) and the denominator (the bottom number).
+On the flip side, the numerator indicates how many parts you have, while the denominator indicates how many equal parts the whole is divided into.
+As an example, in the fraction 8/12, 8 is the numerator and 12 is the denominator.
 This means we have 8 parts out of a total of 12 equal parts.

 Why Simplify Fractions?